Wiregrass Tuition and Fees

 All students applying for in-state tuition must provide validation of lawful presence in the United States.
 Please click to see a listing of approved documentation that may be submitted for in-state tuition consideration.

 All tuition and fees are due by the stated deadlines and may be paid by cash, check, credit/debit card, money order, third-party assistance, or approved financial aid.
-Students whose tuition and fees are not paid by the third class day of the semester will be dropped from classes.
+Students who are dropped for non-payment and added back will be charged a $45 late fee.

 Dropping classes or withdrawing completely can result in a reduction of a student’s financial aid.
 Students who drop classes or withdraw may not have enough financial aid to cover their current tuition, fees, or book charges, or may have already received a Pell refund to which they are no longer entitled.
 As a result, the student will be held financially responsible for any balance due to the college.
 See the refund policy below for more information on Title IV (Pell & SEOG) funds.